Canon SX420 vs Leica Digilux 3

 It is notable that the SX420 offers wifi support, while the Digilux 3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the Digilux 3 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the Digilux 3 from Leica.
+Both the SX420 and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the Digilux 3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Leica Digilux 3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.